iVatsuu/RaagTune/README.md

 -Pause: Pauses currently playing song.

+-Repeat: Repeats currently playing song.

+-Loop: Loops the entire Queue.

+-Loopoff: Turn off repeat and loop. .

 -Resume: Resumes paused song.

 -Volume: Lets you change the Volume

+-SetPrefix: Set a custom Prefix for your Guild.

 More features will be added in the future...